Will Iran be able to normalize ties with the West in 2022? | DW | 30.12.2021

 They have become more powerful than ever since ultraconservative President Ebrahim Raisi took office at the beginning of August.
 Islamic hard-liners and IRGC commanders now occupy all the top posts and control all levers of power in the country.

-Even though they say they want to save the nuclear pact for economic reasons, they reject normalizing ties with the West, particularly with the US.
+Even though they say they want to save the nuclear pact for economic reasons, they reject normalizing ties with the West, particularly with the US, which hard-liners maintain pursues the goal of regime change in Tehran.

-In Tehran's view, the US is pursuing one goal above all in Iran: regime change.

 "The United States has taken a purely ideological approach toward Iran.
 They have remained faithful to this approach — except for a brief period under President Obama," Hassan Ahmadian, assistant professor of Middle East and North African Studies at the University of Tehran, told DW.